Jobs For People With Depression: Mental Health Support For Mental Illness

 By law, employers are required to offer accommodations for workers who experience depression and other mental health conditions.
 Even if you get support at work, you may find you need to make adjustments to the position you currently hold or begin to look for new employment.
 And, whereas employers may provide accommodations for their employees with depression, you may find yourself yearning for job options that can better support your mental health.

-Ahead, we’ll discuss the impact that certain jobs can have one’s mental health and which jobs are statistically the “best” and “least” optimal for people living with depression.
+Ahead, we’ll discuss the impact that certain jobs can have on one’s mental health and which jobs are statistically the “best” and “least” optimal for people living with depression.

 Depression is not the same thing as grief, sadness, or stress.
 These experiences can all set off depressive episodes, but symptoms of depression can make you susceptible to feeling sadness, stress, or guilt with greater intensity.
 The following are risk factors: